lunohodov/astrophotography/projects/ngc-7000/README.md

 ### 5. Create SHO Image and Calibrate Color

-I composed a Hubble Palette image with *ChannelCombination* where I put `sii`, `ha` and `oii` in the Red, Green and Blue channels respectively.
+I composed a Hubble Palette image with *ChannelCombination* where I put `sii`, `ha` and `oiii` in the Red, Green and Blue channels respectively.
 The resulting image, I renamed to `sho`.

 My goal when calibrating the color was to best show the nebula’s chemical composition.

 The following tools were used:

+- *BackgroundNeutralization*
 - *ColorCalibration* for intrinsic white reference
-- *BackgroundNeutralization*
 - *PixelMath* for palette polarization

+#### BackgroundNeutralization

+*ColorCalibration*, unlike *PhotometricColorCalibration* and *SpectrophotometricColorCalibration*, does not neutralize the background.
+So I went with this first.

+Initially, I used the mode `Rescale as needed` and a background reference covering the darkest area in `sho`.
+This maximized the dynamic range usage but resulted in less foot-room (i.e. Blacks separation).

+In the end, I switched to `Target background` and applied with:

+- Target background set to `0.0010000`
+- Reference image set to an aggregated image build from 4 previews of the dark areas of `sho`

 #### ColorCalibration

-To optimize the visibility of the three emission bands (H-alpha, OII, and SII) within the nebula, I needed to use a white reference that is an inherent part of the image i.e. the nebula itself.
+To optimize the visibility of the three emission bands (H-alpha, OIII, and SII) within the nebula, I needed to use a white reference that is an inherent part of the image.
+In other words – the nebula itself.

-Hence, I picked *ColorCalibration* because it allows us specify an intrinsic white reference.
+One process to allow using an intrinsic white reference is *ColorCalibration*.

 However, there are a lot of stars inside the nebula and they affect the light measurement.
 To fix this, I used *StarXTerminator* to create a starless copy of `sho` and named it `white_reference`.

-Next, I applied *ColorCalibration* to `sho` with:
+Then, I applied *ColorCalibration* to `sho` with:

 - the white reference set to a preview in `white_reference` covering the nebula.
 - the background reference set to a preview in `sho` covering the darkest area.
-- disabled Structure Detection, although `white_reference` has no stars.
+- disabled Structure Detection, although it’s not needed as `white_reference` has no stars.

-#### BackgroundNeutralization

-*ColorCalibration*, unlike other similar processes such as *PhotometricColorCalibration* and *SpectrophotometricColorCalibration*, does not neutralize the background.

-To adjust the background, I applied *BackgroundNeutralization* with background reference set to a preview in `white_reference` covering the darkest area.

 #### PixelMath